evanmac123/air/README.md

 ------------

 ### Mac Only
-Rubn [this](https://github.com/thoughtbot/laptop) laptop setup script.
+Run [this](https://github.com/thoughtbot/laptop) laptop setup script.
 Then, brew install mongodb, chromedriver, geckodriver, and elasticsearch.

+Add provided environment variables (see Environment Variables section).

 #### Ruby Version Manager
 We use [asdf](https://github.com/asdf-vm/asdf) as our version manager for all langs.